edvin/pillar/docs/concepts/repositories.md

 ## 🧱 Repositories

-Repositories coordinate **load / save** for an aggregate root.
+Repositories coordinate **load / save** for an aggregate root — handling snapshot loading and event streaming to rehydrate state.
 Pillar resolves which repository to use **dynamically from configuration**, so you can mix event‑sourced and state‑backed aggregates in the same app.

+Most apps rarely touch repositories directly.
+In handlers you typically work with the [AggregateSession](/concepts/aggregate-sessions), which opens a session, calls the repository’s `find(...)`, tracks recorded events on your aggregate, and invokes `save(...)` on commit.
+Reach for repositories when you are writing a custom repository or building low‑level tooling.

+### How repositories rehydrate aggregates

+For event‑sourced aggregates, `EventStoreRepository` does the lifting:

+1) **Check snapshot store** for the aggregate ID.
+2) **If a snapshot exists**, start **after** the snapshot’s version; otherwise construct a fresh aggregate instance.
+3) **Stream events** from the Event Store using your configured **fetch strategy**, optionally bounded by an `EventWindow` (e.g., as‑of a version / global sequence / UTC time), and apply them to the aggregate.
+4) On save, consult the **Snapshot Policy** to decide whether to persist a new snapshot.

+This is transparent to your handlers — you just call `find(...)` and `save(...)`.
+State‑backed repositories can ignore windows or implement their own historical lookup.

 ---